-There are YouTube TV apps available for Android and iOS (both iPhone and iPad), and you can access it on your computer browser, but if you want to stream it to your television your only option is with a Chromecast – no Roku or Apple TV option available as of yet.
-That’s annoying if you already have one of those devices, but you do get a complementary Chromecast once you pay for your first month, so it’s not necessarily a deal breaker.
+There are YouTube TV apps available for Android and iOS (both iPhone and iPad), and you can access it on your computer browser, as well as major streaming platforms like Roky and Apple TV.
+You also get a complementary Chromecast once you pay for your first month that you can use to stream.

 (I still don’t totally understand why the Chromecast is round, either, but that too is not a deal breaker and I expect it’s for some reason that someone much smarter than me at Google understands.)